elvisimprsntr/siriproxy-redeye/README.md

 -----

 **Redeye initialize**
+- You will need use this command at least once to initialize the plugin.
 - Will re-initialize the plugin when you have made changes to your RedEye units.

 **Channel (number {point number})**